Field Note #002: The Custody Audit

 04 // THE STANDARD: Utility vs. Sovereignty.

 Physical Gold: The analog standard.
+It settles instantly upon hand-to-hand transfer.

 The Protocol